Ramilito/kubesess/README.md

 ### What

-This BLAZINGLY FAST plugin makes it possible to have one context per shell active.
+This BLAZINGLY FAST plugin written in Rust makes it possible to have one context per shell active.

 ### Why